Gum Disease

 What is Gum Disease?

-Gum disease, also known as periodontal disease, is a common condition affecting the gums and teeth’ supporting tissues.
+Gum or periodontal disease is a common condition affecting the gums and the supporting tissues of the teeth.
 It is caused by plaque buildup on the teeth and gums, which can lead to infection and inflammation.

-Gingivitis is the early stage of gum disease, characterized by red, swollen, and bleeding gums.
+Gingivitis is the early stage of gum disease, characterised by red, swollen, and bleeding gums.

 When left untreated, gingivitis can progress to periodontitis, a more severe form of gum disease that can cause the gums to recede and pull away from the teeth, creating pockets where bacteria can accumulate and cause infection.